 Who Should Pick Articulated

 - The conversation you're worried about hasn't happened yet.
 An interview next Tuesday, a raise ask, a hard conversation you keep rehearsing in the shower -- Poised can only score it after the fact.
-Articulated exists so the first time you say it out loud isn't the time it counts.
+Articulated lets you record and improve your response before the first real attempt.
 Our interview confidence guide pairs well with this.

 - Your hard conversations aren't in meetings.
 Dating, social situations, conflict with a roommate, speaking up when you're the quiet one -- most of life's high-stakes speaking happens off Zoom, where a meeting plugin can't follow.